cyruscchan/bouncing-dvd-logo-analysis/README.md

-# bouncing-dvd-logo
+# bouncing-dvd-logo－analysis

-Will it hit the corner?
+<del>Will it hit the corner?</del>

+So, I want to know the chance of this happened

 __Preview__ :